sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ```

 1. Channel with out of context messages; used by the `/rquote` and the daily bible quote task.
-2. Channel where EDC systems operators chat; used primarily by `/alert`.
+2. Channel where EDC systems operators chat; used primarily by `/alert` and `/estop`.
 3. Channel where daily bible quotes and temporary role notifications are sent.
 4. Role that represents a member that runs technical stuff for the community.
-Is the role pinged by `/alert` and is used as an exemption criteria for the `alert_detection.py` listener.
+It's the role pinged by `/alert` and is used as an exemption criteria for the `alert_detection.py` listener.
 5. Role that represents a server moderator.
-Used for various functions that require determining if a user is staff.
 6. List of role IDs that bypass the `/rquote` cooldown.

 !!! note